In sundry places

 Music | Making | Radio | Dis/connection |

 Making a mixtape every season is my project for 2026.
 I go over the 'why' for my mixtape project in that section of my website.
-This note is about the process.
+This note is about the process of making a mixtape.

 Finding songs outside of the algorithm

 For this project, I wanted to minimize my use of Spotify.
 Not because I'm a Luddite (well, maybe I am), but I've had Spotify for years, and can count on one hand the number of beloved new artists I've found through the app.
 The algorithm just feeds you more of what you like.
-Even if it presents you something new, it's "new stuff that sounds just like what you already like."
 Spotify sells your attention, not music, so its suggestions are meant to be as inoffensive as possible to keep you on the app listening and contributing to their user data.
-I personally have found the experience of finding music on there safe and stale.
+I've found the experience of finding music on there safe and stale.
 It's made me musically lazy, and has largely left me locked in my current sonic space.
-In summary, f*** Spotify.
+In summary, I'm out on Spotify.

 Finding new music off the algorithm requires listening to lots of stuff, and seeking out new ways to explore genres and sounds.
-Here are some ways I found songs for my first mixtape:
+For my Winter mixtape, songs came from two primary sources:

 Station